For farmers who compost and those who support them

 A project of the Composting Association of Vermont

-The project was funded by the United States Department of Agriculture Rural Utility Services Solid Waste Management Grant Program and supported by our Project Farmers and the members of the Project Steering Committee.
+This toolkit was funded by the United States Department of Agriculture Rural Utility Services Solid Waste Management Grant Program and supported by our Partner Farmers and Project Steering Committee.

 In rural and small communities, farm viability is often closely linked to community viability.